Optimal and robust error filtration for quantum information processing

+In this Section, we look at what happens when the encoding procedure is imperfect.
 In practical experiments, the introduction of ancillary qubits and the entangling unitary $U$ inevitably adds noise into the system.
 One would expect that the impact of this \textit{filtration-induced} noise may become more noticeable as we increase the number of ancillary qubits.
-However, here we show that there exists noise models for which this detrimental effect remains under control, and in fact, we can still obtain some benefits from increasing the number of ancillas.
+However, here we show that there exist noise models for which this detrimental effect remains under control, and in fact, we can still obtain some benefits from increasing the number of ancillas.

 We focus on two main sources of error: (i) ancillary qubits that may themselves be noisy, and (ii) cross-talk during encoding ($U$) and decoding ($U^\dag$).
-The former is modeled by adding an extra depolarizing channel to each ancillary qubits, the latter by introducing stochastic swap of signal and ancillas each time a multi-qubit unitary is applied.
-Our goal is to see how these imperfections impact the entanglement fidelity of the protocol.
+The former is modeled by adding an extra depolarizing channel to each ancillary qubit, the latter by introducing stochastic swap of signal and ancillas each time a multi-qubit unitary is applied.
+Our goal is to see how these imperfections impact the entanglement fidelity.